-- The wheel rims should be checked for cracks, bends or warpage before each ride.
+- The wheel rims should be checked for cracks, bends or warpage or other damage before each ride.
 If any damage is found, have a Yamaha dealer replace the wheel.
 Do not attempt even the smallest repair to the wheel.
 A deformed or cracked wheel must be replaced. - The wheel should be balanced whenever either the tire or wheel has been changed or replaced.
-An unbalanced wheel can result in poor performance, adverse handling characteristics, and a shortened tire life. - Ride at moderate speeds after changing a tire since the tire surface must first be "broken in" for it to develop its optimal characteristics.
+An unbalanced wheel can result in poor performance, adverse handling characteristics, and a shortened tire life.